actris/data-management-plan/DMP/initial-DMP.md

 The Research Infrastructure (RI) ACTRIS – Aerosols, Clouds, and Trace Gases is the pan-European RI that consolidates activities amongst European partners for observations of aerosols, clouds, and trace gases and for understanding of the related atmospheric processes, as well as to provide RI services to wide user groups.
 ACTRIS is a unique research infrastructure improving the quality of atmospheric observations, developing new methods and protocols, and harmonizing existing observations of the atmospheric variables listed in Appendix 1.

-ACTRIS (Aerosols, Clouds, and Trace gases Research Infrastructure) was adopted to the ESFRI roadmap in 2016.
-During the ongoing preparation phase (2017-2019), ACTRIS shall achieve maturity at organizational, operational, and strategic levels.
-The preparation phase is supported by the European Commission (ACTRIS Preparatory Phase Project, PPP) and partner countries and organizations at the national level.
-The ACTRIS Central Facilities (CFs) host selection will be an essential outcome of ACTRIS PPP.
-During the implementation phase (expected 2020-2024), the CFs are constructed and their services are tested.
-ACTRIS operations will start step-by-step by ramping up the service provision.
-After the necessary legal preparations, ACTRIS shall become a legal entity (ERIC, European Research Infrastructure Consortium) funded by the Member countries.
-The target is to launch ACTRIS ERIC in the beginning of 2021.
-It is foreseen that ACTRIS will be fully operational by 2025.

-The overall goal of the ACTRIS Data Centre is to provide scientists and other user groups with free and open access to all ACTRIS infrastructure data, complemented with access to innovative and mature data products, together with tools for quality assurance (QA), data analysis and research following the [FAIR principles](https://www.force11.org/group/fairgroup/fairprinciples).
+The overall goal of the ACTRIS Data Centre is to provide scientists and other user groups with free and open access to all ACTRIS infrastructure data, complemented with access to innovative and mature data products, together with tools for quality assurance (QA), data analysis and research, following the [FAIR principles](https://www.force11.org/group/fairgroup/fairprinciples).
 The numerous measurement methodologies applied in ACTRIS result in a considerable diversity of the data collected.
-In accordance with these requirements, the ACTRIS Data Centre currently consists of five topical data repositories archiving the measurement data, which are all linked through the [ACTRIS data portal](http://actris.nilu.no/) to provide a single access point to all data and related information:
+In accordance with these requirements, the ACTRIS Data Centre will be organized in 6 Units, with clear links and procedures for interaction between the data center Units, National Facilities (NFs) and topical centres (TCs).
+The ACTRIS DC will be coordinated by the ACCESS unit leader and all data is linked through the [ACTRIS data portal](http://actris.nilu.no/) to provide a single access point to all data and related information.
+The units are:

 * [ACTRIS In situ data centre unit (In-Situ)](http://ebas.nilu.no/)
 * [ACTRIS Aerosol remote sensing data centre unit (ARES)](http://access.earlinet.org/EARLINET/)